-But your response to your husband’s behavior is unique.
-Most wives who experience a husband’s bad behavior naturally respond in one of two ways;
+But your response to your husband’s behavior matters.
+Most wives who experience a husband’s bad behavior revlexively respond in one of two ways;

-- Passively wilting, putting up with his ongoing destructive actions, and/or codependently trying to manipulate a change that never happens.
+- Passively wilting, putting up with his ongoing destructive actions, and/or codependantly trying to manipulate a change that never happens.

 - Becoming aggressive, closing her heart, refusing true relationship, using his bad behavior as an excuse for her own destructive words and actions.